SCALSTEIN/SCALSTEIN/README.md

 📝 I regularly write articles on https://medium.com/@mudimbapascal

-💬 Ask me about Data Rights, DAOs, Pandas, Matplotlib, OpenCV and Haar Cascades
+💬 Ask me about Data Protection and Data Rights in Kenya, DAOs, Pandas, Matplotlib, OpenCV and Haar Cascades

 📫 How to reach me mudimbapascal@gmail.com